Seaweed Foraging in Devon, Dorset & Cornwall

 • A beautifully - designed Be Nutriful recipe book with a guide of commonly favoured seaweeds and seaweed - inspired recipes.

-There will be a yummy seaweed lunch with plenty of seasonal snacks that we'll munch on the shore.
-You might expect to eat things like sea aioli with dulse crackers, sea spaghetti with kelp pesto and sugar kelp salted caramel brownies.
+There will be a yummy seaweed - themed lunch with plenty of seasonal snacks that we'll munch on the shore, from seaweed bounties to dulse chips.
+You might expect to eat things like sea aioli with seaweed crackers, sea spaghetti with kelp pesto, a bladderwrack Eastern slaw and sugar kelp salted caramel brownies.
 A seaside adventure for you and your taste buds.
+We can accomodate all dietary requirements.

 SEE THE CALENDAR